MP Estate Planning UK

 What are trustees responsible for when a trust has tax to pay?

-Trustees must register the trust if required, work out taxable income and gains, file the Trust and Estate Tax Return (SA900) and settle any tax liability by the due date.
-The principal acting trustee normally takes the lead on reporting and payments and must keep clear records of bank statements, investment reports and disposals.
+Trustees must register the trust on the Trust Registration Service (TRS) if required, work out taxable income and gains for the tax year, file the Trust and Estate Tax Return (SA900) and settle any tax liability by 31 January.
+The principal acting trustee normally takes the lead on reporting and payments, but all trustees share joint legal responsibility.
+Clear records of bank statements, investment reports, disposals and trustee decisions must be maintained for at least six years.

-Who does HMRC hold accountable for trust liabilities?
+Who does HMRC hold accountable for trust tax liabilities?

-HMRC holds the trustees accountable, particularly the principal acting trustee named on registration and correspondence.
-Where a trust has a nominated agent, that adviser may act on behalf of trustees, but legal responsibility remains with the trustees themselves.
+HMRC holds the trustees collectively accountable, with the principal acting trustee named on registration and correspondence taking the lead.
+Where an accountant or tax adviser is appointed as an agent, that adviser may act on the trustees’ behalf, but the legal responsibility for the tax remains with the trustees themselves.
+HMRC can pursue any individual trustee for unpaid tax, interest and penalties.

 What kinds of tax can a trust face?

-Trusts can face income tax on received income, capital gains tax on disposals of assets, and inheritance tax for certain transfers.
-Discretionary and relevant property arrangements may also attract periodic or exit charges.
+Trusts can face income tax on rental income, savings interest and dividends; capital gains tax (CGT) on the disposal of trust assets such as property, shares and funds; and inheritance tax (IHT) on certain transfers.
+Discretionary trusts and other arrangements within the relevant property regime may also attract periodic ten-year charges and exit charges when capital is distributed to beneficiaries.

 How does the type of trust affect who pays and which rates apply?

-The trust type determines liability.
-In a bare trust the beneficiary is taxed on income and gains.
-In an interest in possession arrangement the life tenant is liable for most income tax.
-Discretionary trustees usually pay tax at trust rates and account for distributions to beneficiaries.
+The trust type determines the tax treatment.
+In a bare trust, the beneficiary is taxed on all income and gains at their own personal rates.
+In an interest in possession trust, the life tenant is liable for income tax on trust income at their marginal rate.
+Discretionary trust trustees pay tax at the trust rate (45% on non-dividend income, 39.35% on dividends) and account for distributions to beneficiaries, who can then claim a tax credit.

 What is a bare trust in practice?